The longevity lifestyle is a way of approaching life that sees health-improvement as an enjoyable and worthwhile endeavor.

 - how active they were at playtime

-- how happy were their parents’ marriages
+- how happy were their parents’ marriage

 He measured their personalities, dispositions, and habits – and he followed them as they chose their careers and had their own families.